mirdan08/SoldierArmuino/README.md

 The project consists in the realization of small electrical mannequin that simulates a wounded soldier when people enter the room it is placed in.

 The movements are done with a servo motor while to detect people enterig the room we used a PIR sensor.
-Along with movements we have put in place a small audio speaker with a custom made sound simulating war noises outside a tent, made by @Mitra98t.
+Along with movements we have put in place a small audio speaker with a custom made sound simulating war noises outside a tent.

 ### the circuit
 ![circuit image](images/immagine.png)